 Holiday gatherings are great, but multigenerational family vacations can be even better.

 It’s no wonder that multigenerational vacations continue to be among the hottest trends in travel.
 When grandparents, their adult children as well as grandkids go on a trip together they can interact by horseback riding, boating, hiking and watching wildlife instead of cooking, serving, passing the potatoes, and cleaning up.
 Holiday gatherings are great, but multigenerational family vacations can be even better.
 The key: choose the right trip, one that offers activities for all ages as well as opportunities for time together and time apart.
-Here are five terrific possibilities.
+Here are four terrific possibilities.

 Grand Canyon Railway, Williams, Ariz.

 Just after the sheriff wins a showdown with the town’s scoundrels, you board the historic, 1901 Grand Canyon Railway in Williams for the two-hour plus trip to the iconic national park.
 The train gives you the luxury of relaxing instead of driving and the ability to enjoy the views of Ponderosa pine woods and sagebrush-dotted fields.
 Kids like the guitar-playing and singing cowboys plus the faux train robbery by the dastardly Cataract Creek Gang.
 Conveniently, the train pulls into the park at the foot of the historic El Tovar Hotel, a good place for lunch.
 Meal, train and lodging packages can include one night at the park’s Maswik Lodge North, which gives you a day to explore the canyon’s wonders on your own, and a return trip departing at 3:30 p.m for another night in Williams.
 Sunset and sunrise will be highlights of your stay

 For more information, visit thetrain.com or call 800-THE-TRAIN (843-8724).

 The Oasis at Death Valley, Furnace Creek, Calif.